Marvel Cosmic Invasion (2025) | Video Game Review

 Inspiration from Comics

-The visual and narrative style draws inspirations from the work of Jim Lee, John Byrne and Jack Kirby, capturing that golden age Marvel aesthetic perfectly.
-The pixel art doesn't just replicate comic panels– it understands the energy behind them.
+The visual and narrative style draws inspirations from the work of Jack Kirby (Forever People, New Gods), Jim Lee (Batman: Hush, Superman Unchained) and John Byrne (Genesis, Legends) capturing that golden age Marvel aesthetic perfectly.
+The pixel art doesn't just replicate comic-book panels– it captures the energy behind them.

-The team chose to adapt the Annihilation storyline because it had been unexplored in both video games and other media, giving fans something genuinely fresh rather than retreading Civil War or Infinity Gauntlet territory yet again.
+The team chose to adapt the Annihilation storyline because it had been unexplored in both video games and other media until now, giving fans something genuinely fresh and exciting rather than retreading the very same old tired and overused Civil War or Infinity Gauntlet territory yet again for the hundredth damn time.

 Beta Ray Bill's hammer throws capture his worthiness perfectly.
 Phyla-Vell's quantum sword techniques honor her Captain Marvel legacy.
 Cosmic Ghost Rider brings Frank Castle's vengeful fury filtered through cosmic absurdity.
 These aren't shallow references– they're love letters.